-- 1.4.12 The steering group undertook a short screening exercise based on Knowsley Council's Integrated Impact Assessment (IIA) toolkit.
+- 1.4.11 A small steering group was established in early 2011 to take forward the initial HIA and included members of the Knowsley Local Plan Team and the Health and Regeneration Officer for Knowsley Council and NHS Knowsley. - 1.4.12 The steering group began the HIA process by undertaking a short screening exercise based on Knowsley Council's Integrated Impact Assessment (IIA) toolkit.
 The toolkit is designed to screen all projects, policies and programmes, using a series of questions relating to both sustainability and health outcomes.
-Areas where there are potential positive, neutral or negative impacts of a proposal are highlighted through the process. - 1.4.13 In undertaking the IIA in relation to the Core Strategy, it was recognised that the plan would have a neutral impact within certain policy areas, as listed below; - Development of skills within the local labour market
+Areas where there are potential positive, neutral or negative impacts of a proposal are highlighted through the process.